Cargo (2019 film): Development

 The idea of Cargo came to director Arati Kadav in 2017 after she worked on pre-production for a film for six years before it got shelved.
 After getting angry at the situation, Kadav started writing another script and after 2–3 months, she developed an idea.
-A friend of her Rahul Puri had told her that film school Whistling Woods International was going to be free for a month and its studio space, camera and some lights will be available for shoot.
+A friend, Rahul Puri, had told her that film school Whistling Woods International was going to be free for a month and its studio space, camera and some lights will be available for shoot.
 She started thinking about what could be made in a single location and pictured a spaceship.
 Kadav wrote a "complicated massive intergalactic superhero story" for the next three months but later realised it was too expensive to shoot.

 She then wrote a new screenplay based on a one liner, "an immigration office in space for dead people."
 Cargo is the sixth screenplay written by Kadav who has earlier made short films like Time Machine.
 In order to manage the budget of the film, Kadav decided to make a film with minimum location.
 She wrote a science fiction story set in a spaceship that also tapped into Indian mythology and issues like life and death.
 Kadav decided to showcase the technology in the film from the 1980s and not very advanced.
 She said, "I didn't want the tech to be intimidating but more endearing."
 For references, her team looked at Gravity (2013) to real NASA visuals "to figure out what we could use from those films that wouldn’t cost us much."

 Kadav was planning to make a film with Phantom Films, but the production house dissolved and the project was shelved.
 However, its founders Anurag Kashyap and Vikramaditya Motwane decided to back Cargo.
 Kadav cited Argentine short-story writer Jorge Luis Borges and sci-fi writer Ted Chiang as her inspirations for the story.
 She stated: "Eastern sci-fi is more relatable as it matches with Indian culture in its milieu and values."
 Massey felt the story "abstract and gorgeous", further mentioning: "I had to read the script in detail to [decipher] what she was saying.
 It stunned me, and that's when I knew I had to do this film."